davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 **Heartbeating** is a simple approach for detecting node faults.

-If you've ever ued the `ping` command to check if you're online, heartbeating is a pretty similar concept.
+If you've ever ued the `ping` command to check if you're online, heartbeating is pretty much the same concept.
 A heartbeat is a request/response pair.
 To start a heartbeat, one node sends a request, asking "Are you still online?"
-The receiving node immediately responds, "Yes, I am!"
-A node that is offline will not send a response to a heartbeat request, so getting a heartbeat is pretty strong evidence the other node is still online; and not getting a response is reasonably strong evidence the other node is offline.
+As soon as it can, the receiving node responds, "Yes, I am!"
+A node that is offline will not send a response to a heartbeat request, so getting a heartbeat is pretty strong evidence the other node is still online; conversely, a node missing a heartbeat is a good indicator it's offline.

-By having each node periodically send heartbeats to all other nodes and track who did and did not respond, we can build local information on every node tracking which peers are online and which are offline.
-Assuming every node responds to a heartbeat message promptly unless it's offline, this should allow each node to individually determine which nodes are online or faulted.
+By having each node periodically send heartbeats to all other nodes and track who did and did not respond, we can build local information on every node tracking which peers are online or offline.
+Assuming each node either is online and responding to all heartbeats, or offline and not responding to any heartbeats, this should allow each node to individually determine which nodes are online or faulted.

 ### Selecting a Leader